mattjh1/mattjh-blog/content/post/shell-aliases.md

 ## Miscellaneous Aliases

-Here are some versatile aliases for common tasks, such as clearing the screen, accessing history, viewing system information, and checking paths.
+Here are some versatile aliases for common tasks, such as load `zsh` config in editor, accessing history, viewing system information, count files in cwd, go to sleep, reboot and power off.

 ```bash
 # Open Zsh configuration for quick edits